lashd/mirage/README.md

 Mirage
 ======
 Mirage aids testing of your applications by hosting mock responses so that your applications do not have to talk to real endpoints.
-Its accessible via HTTP and has a RESTful interface.
+It's accessible via HTTP and has a RESTful interface.

 Any ideas/improvements or feedback you have are greatly appreciated.